Nabilphysics/Obstacle-Detector-For-Blind-People/README.md

-# Obstacle-Detector-For-Blind-People
+# Project : Obstacle Detector for Blind/Visually Impaired People
-My team has made a device for visually impaired people which is based on Time of Flight Sensor (VL53L0X) .
+## My team has made a device for visually impaired people which is based on Time of Flight Sensor (VL53L0X) .
 It has quick response capabilities and much more efficient than sonar sensor based solution.

-# Project : Obstacle Detector for Blind/Visually Impaired People
     by Cybernetics Robo Academy
     https://www.cyberneticsroboacademy.com
     Credit : Syed Razwanul Haque(Nabil), CTO, Cybernetics Robo Academy